reven/pannel/README.md

   }
   ```

 3. Create a database for pannel to use.
 There is a database descriptor in SQL format in the [database.md](docs/database.md) file.
+Then modify your connection settings in `config.php`

 4. Create a user and log in.